geraldandrews/Tic-Tac-Toe/README.md

 ### Date Created: 2024

 ## Description
-Traditional Tic Tac Toe game created from scratch where the user simply chooses their desired letter(X or O) and competes against the computer as the other letter.
+Traditional Tic Tac Toe game created from scratch where the user simply chooses their desired letter(X or O) and competes against the browser as the other letter.